zachlatta/dungeon/README.md

 ![Dungeon Demo](https://zachinto2020.files.wordpress.com/2020/01/dungeon_demo_optimized.gif)

-Setup:
+#### Setup

-- Create a new Slack user and get a legacy API token from https://api.slack.com/custom-integrations/legacy-tokens
+- Create a new Slack user and get a legacy API token from https://api.slack.com/custom-integrations/legacy-tokens.
+Set as `SLACK_LEGACY_TOKEN` in your environment.
 - Create AI Dungeon user.
-Set appropriate email and password environment variables.
-- Set appropriate Airtable environment variables

-Ideas:
+Set `AIDUNGEON_EMAIL` and `AIDUNGEON_PASSWORD` in your environment.
+- Create an Airtable base that adheres to schema (see `db/db.go` to figure out schema) and set `AIRTABLE_API_KEY` and `AIRTABLE_BASE` in your environment.
+- Go into `msgs.go` and update constants for your Slack setup.
+- Build and run it! `$ go build && ./dungeon`

+#### Ideas during creation

 - 5GP to play, modeling usage of making Slack bots to earn GP
 - Replies with the dungeon in Slack threads
-- Can make the dungeon run you for only, for you + friends, or for anyone to play.
+- Can make `@dungeon` run you for only, for you + friends, or for anyone to play.
 Default to for you only. (so people can comment in real-time in the Slack thread)
-- Can play via DM (but perhaps make it more expensive to do so?)
 - Store data in Airtable

-Other asides:

-- @dungeon should invite @banker to the channel if it's not already in it
-- Goroutines to prevent blocking
-- Option to not require @mentions in replies (maybe? makes it way easier to play on mobile)
-- `@dungeon public link` to get a public link to a thread
-- Figure out how to allow private games in DMs

-To-dos:

-- [x] Most basic flow working
-- [x] Working DB for multiple sessions
-- [x] Support companions
-- [x] Check to make sure correct users are messaging
-- [x] Handle DM flow
-- [x] Handle flow where people only mention `@dungeon` by emoting
-- [x] Handle `@dungeon help`
-- [x] Remove patron storage
-- [x] Better error handling: don't log.Fatal on non-essential errors
-- [x] Goroutines for message processing
-  - [x] Make message timing nice
-- [x] Massive refactor (clearing out TODOs)
-- [x] Deploy to server
-- [ ] Make the README beautiful
-- [ ] #ship it!

----

-AI Dungeon API:
+#### Is this just a Slack client for AI Dungeon?

+Yes.
+And here's the important parts of AI Dungeon's API spec:

 ```
 POST https://api.aidungeon.io/users